DDS-Lab/disaster-image-processing/README.md

 ### 1. Download data from Digital Globe

-Scrape the image files from digital globe and saves them in a folder with points
+Scrape the image files from digital globe and save them in a folder with points

 ### 2. Sort the image files